John Hare OBE FRGS

 In 1993, he took advantage of a chance offer from a Russian scientific team to research the status of the wild camel in Mongolia - the 8th most endangered large mammal in the world.
 The wild camel is a critically endangered species numbering no more than 1000, and only survives in the Gobi desert in China and Mongolia.
 Presenting his research findings in 1994 at an international conference in Ulaan Baator, John Hare received, in 1995, permission to enter the former nuclear test site of China. where the wild camel survives.
 No foreigner had been allowed to enter this vast salt water desert for 45 years.
 It is here that the wild camel, having survived 43 atmospheric nuclear tests, is also able to tolerate salt water with a higher salt content than sea water.

-The Gobi Desert – China’s Nuclear Test Site
+The Gobi Desert - China's Former Nuclear Test Site

-In 1995 and 1996 John Hare became the first foreigner to cross the Gashun Gobi Desert in China from north to south and to reach the ancient city of Lou Lan from the east.
-John Hare‚ his team discovered a hitherto undiscovered outpost of Lou Lan called Tu-ying on the Middle Silk Road.
-In 1999, on another expedition mounted on camels, John Hare’s team discovered two unmapped valleys deep in the Gobi sand dunes, which contained wildlife that had never seen or experienced man.
+In 1995 John Hare became the first foreigner in recorded history to cross the Gashun Gobi (bitter desert) from north to south and in 1996 to reach the ancient city of Lou Lan from the east.
+John Hare and a Chinese scientific team discovered a hitherto undiscovered outpost of Lou Lan called Tu-ying on the Middle Silk Road.
+In 1999, on another expedition mounted on camels, John Hare's team discovered two unmapped valleys deep in the Gobi sand dunes, which contained a naïve population of wild camels, Argali wild sheep, and Kiang wild ass, that had never seen or experienced man.
+Further expeditions were undertaken into Lop Nor in 1997, 2006 and 2011 – all on domestic Bactrian camels and at times into hitherto unexplored and unmapped areas.

 Crossing the Sahara